Kchu/kchu.github.io/_pages/about.md

 The Future of Embodied Intelligence is Now.

 ## What's New

+[2025.05] I'm honored to attend [IJCNN 2025](https://2025.ijcnn.org/) this July in Rome, thanks to the generous support of the [IEEE CIS Travel Grant](https://cis.ieee.org/activities/membership-activities/travel-grants).
+Looking forward to seeing you there!

-[2025.04] Our paper, **LLM-iTeach: LLM-based Interactive Imitation Learning for Robotic Manipulation**, has been accepted by [IJCNN 2025](https://2025.ijcnn.org/).
-Congrations to Jonas!
+[2025.04] Our paper, LLM-iTeach: LLM-based Interactive Imitation Learning for Robotic Manipulation, has been accepted for an oral presentation at [IJCNN 2025](https://2025.ijcnn.org/)!
+Congrats to Jonas on this great achievement!

-[2025.03] Our paper, **LLM+MAP: Bimanual Robot Task Planning using Large Language Models and Planning Domain Definition Language**, is now available online on [arXiv](https://arxiv.org/abs/2503.17309).
+[2025.03] Our paper, LLM+MAP: Bimanual Robot Task Planning using Large Language Models and Planning Domain Definition Language, is now available online on [arXiv](https://arxiv.org/abs/2503.17309).
 Please check the video as well on [Youtube](https://youtu.be/i2j1WyNaBa8?si=NpHR0C8QjHB_cMdg)!

 [2024.10] We have open-sourced the code for the LABOR Agent on [Github](https://github.com/Kchu/LABOR-Agent).